 I ordered my third Chai (tea) in just about an hour while I was sitting on the stairs beside Pappu chiwala (chai seller) on Assi Ghat.
 The Ganga arati was just over and the crowd had started dispersing.
-The constant buzzing of people’s chit chat, the sound of water waves created through the boats, the Sanskrit shloka recitation from the adjacent Tulsi ghat along with the serene temple bell’s sound, while I was looking at the group of kids blissfully enjoying flying kites, all were really tranquilizing my mind.
-I just wanted to shut my mind for a while from all my worldly engagements, from my own identity, from the worldly expectations.
+The constant buzzing of people’s chit chat, the sound of water waves, the rhythmic Sanskrit Shloka chants of the Vedic students from the adjacent Tulsi ghat and the occasional temple bell’s sound had consumed me into a peculiar state of mind.
+I was watching a group of kids blissfully enjoying flying kites, on the ghat.
+I wanted to freeze in that moment and shut my mind for a while from all my worldly engagements, from my own identity and from all the worldly expectations.
 I did not want to be alert and proactive about my responsibilities for sometime.
-I just wanted to loosen myself to flow steadily, to have my moment of pondering over “what I want to be”.
+I just wanted to loosen myself to flow steadily and have my moment of pondering over “what I want to be”.

 I’d Rather Be….that ‘Wanderer’!